keesiemeijer/custom-post-type-date-archives/readme.txt

 == Upgrade Notice ==
 = 2.4.0 =
-This update adds more control what posts are displayed in the Recent Posts widget.
+This update adds more control over what posts are displayed in the Recent Posts widget.